 RECERTIFICATION

-Currently, your Wilderness First Aid certification can only be renewed by taking another Wilderness First Aid course.
-Because wilderness medicine is constantly changing as science and medical research make greater and greater strides, there is no “refresher” course for Wilderness First Aid.
+Currently, your Wilderness First Aid certification can only be renewed by either taking another Wilderness Advanced First Aid course -OR- any standard Wilderness First Aid course, taught by CWS.
+Because wilderness medicine is constantly changing as science and medical research make greater and greater strides, there is no “refresher” course for Wilderness Advanced First Aid.